January 13, 2022

 What Is Enterprise Capital?

-Enterprise capital offers a way to build nonprofit's financial strength.
+Enterprise capital offers a way to build a nonprofit's financial strength.
 It calls for multiyear, unrestricted funding that targets an organization’s balance sheet, matching the time frame and flexibility a nonprofit needs to support its long-term vision and strategy.
 At the heart of the case for enterprise capital lies the golden rule of finance that financial strength comes from the ability to match sources and uses of funds because long-term, flexible capital provides the patient funding necessary to build the infrastructure, capacity, and initiatives necessary to achieve an organization’s mission.

 Old Concept, New Imperative

-Enterprise capital builds on timeworn concepts.
+Enterprise capital builds on tried-and-true concepts.
 Clara Miller, founder of the Nonprofit Finance Fund and president emerita of The Heron Foundation, coined the term “philanthropic equity” almost two decades ago to make clear that nonprofits need the same type of capital as businesses to succeed.
 Not only did she identify how enterprise capital fuels nonprofit growth and resilience, but she also described how “providers of growth capital … play a protective role—not only for the enterprise but also, and more importantly, for the ultimate risk takers: the beneficiaries and causes everyone hopes to serve.”[1]

 Bridgespan’s work on indirect cost recovery—or “pay what it takes”—also “reframes how funders and their grantees think about building strong, resilient organizations.”
 It calls for funders to cover a grantee’s indirect costs and the costs of core functions, and for grantees to know and be candid about what those true costs are.